Tango see? Tango do?

 – Entry to 2 different milongas

-– A beverage of choice and a snack, per person
+– A beverage of choice per person at one of the milongas

 – Your private guide will acquaint you with the venues, provide you with essential information to enhance the experience, and answer all your questions.